medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 **Technical cases:** The name of the test scripts is constituted by CareCommunication_TestScript_[send/receive]-[tec]-[number].
 For instance CareCommunication_Testscript_send-tec-02.
 'CareCommunication_TestScript_' is not shown in the tables below.

-When executingsome of the send and receive test scripts it is required that SUT has executed one or more use cases in advance by sending a message.
-These use cases are listed in the 'Precondition' columns in the tables.

 #### Test examples

 Test examples are, in TouchStone testing, called fixtures.
 When testing the CareCommunication standard, the fixtures are previously sent CareCommunications.
 The fixtures are already uploaded to TouchStone.
 During setup of a test, all relevant fixtures will automatically be uploaded to the server that is used during test.
 From an API it is possible to request relevant fixtures.